TULiberalArts/Geography-and-Urban-Studies/pages/next-stops.md

 layout: page
 published: true
 ---
+Our graduates are trained to analyze multi-faceted problems from the local to the global with a range of analytical tools and skills.
 Recently, our students have secured coveted internship and employment opportunities working for the following employers:

 - US Census Bureau
 - United Nations